 Affordable dental insurance with no waiting period may seem like a lot to ask for.
 But with HealthMarkets, it isn’t wishful thinking.
-With over 150 insurance companies nationwide to choose from, and over 3,000 licensed agents to help you with that decision, you can get the dental care you need when you need it.
+With hundreds of recognized insurance companies nationwide to choose from, you can get the dental care you need when you need it.

 Other dental insurance plans might stagger their coverage levels.
-For instance, you might receive 70 percent coverage for a particular service during the first year, 80 percent during year two and 100 percent coverage for the same service beginning in the third year.
+For instance, you might receive 70% coverage for a particular service during the first year, 80% during year two, 90% during year three, and 100% coverage for the same service beginning in the fourth year.
 This is a way to encourage prevention through regular visits.

 Categories of Procedures

 Dental insurance providers often break down services into different categories.
 These categories not only affect cost and coverage rates, but they can also determine how long a waiting period may be.
 A typical classification system might look something like this: